-Although we include the digital negatives and a limited release in all of our packages (unless you substitute it for something else), people still have a lot of misconceptions about what digital negatives are and what they can do with them.
+Although we include the digital negatives in all of our packages, many people have misconceptions about what digital negatives are and what can be done with them.
 Hopefully this guide will help you to understand a little bit more about this popular item.

 What are digital negatives?

 Think about what film negatives are..
 Small, unedited, easy to store, with lots of potential.
-Digital negatives are the same way.
-These files have had very minor tweaking (if any), no retouching, no resizing.
-They are a blank canvas, with lots of potential, if you know how to use them.
+Digital negatives are similar.
+These files have had minor editing, no retouching, no resizing.
+They have lots of potential, if you know how to use them.
 However, digital negatives are NOT the images you see in our portfolio, in our albums, and on our blog.
-The photos we present have had extensive editing.
+The photos we present on the website have had extensive editing and retouching.

 Why would I want them?

-Many people want these files because they feel better about having a digital copy of all of their wedding images, or because they want to print the photos off themselves, or because they want to post their photos online, such as on Facebook, MySpace, or a personal wedding website.
+Many people want these files because they feel better about having a digital copy of all of their wedding images, or because they want to print the photos off themselves, or because they want to post their photos online, such as on Facebook, Instagram, or a personal wedding website.
 You are welcome to do whatever you please with your negatives, as long as it falls under the usage agreement.
-If you would like to see a copy of the usage agreement, let us know and we will be happy to provide a voided sample.

 When I get the digital negatives, does that mean I own the copyright?

-No!
-Per federal law, we retain the copyright to every image we take.
-When you purchase the digital negatives, you receive the images on a disc, plus a written release that gives you permission to use the images for certain purposes, such as making prints or other photo products, posting on a website, or for personal use.
-The release is specific to the person or persons purchasing the digital negatives only, and cannot be duplicated for others’ use.
-If you wish to purchase the copyright, you can do so for an additional $5000, which includes a Non-Disclosure Agreement specifying that we will no longer possess or use the images in any way.
+No. By law, we retain the copyright to every image we take.
+When you purchase the digital negatives, you receive the digital files as well as a usage agreement that gives you permission to use the images for certain purposes, such as making prints or other photo products, posting on a website, or for personal use.
+The release is specific to the bride and groom.
+If you wish to purchase the full copyright, you can do so for an additional $5000, which includes a Non-Disclosure Agreement specifying that we will no longer possess or use the images in any way.

 What CAN’T I do with the digital negatives?